Chapter 8 : Self-Spelling

 “It’s not your fault,” she replied automatically.

 “It might be,” he admitted, sounding ashamed.
 “Me and Laurel had been getting hexed together a lot.
 She was on this new hybrid charm,” he explained.

 “You’re not self-spelling too?” she demanded.

 “No!” he shot back.
 “Definitely not.
 I’m honestly ok being off it,” he kept her accusing gaze.
 “Honest.”

-“Did you know she was?” asked Isobel, starting up the stairs.
-"Self-spelling."
+“Did you know she was?”
+Isobel asked as she started up the stairs.
+"Self-spelling?"

 “No,” he said.
 “Not for sure.
 I mean, it occurred to me that she might be.”